ranjithshegde/ccls.nvim/README.md

 </details>

-Any of the configuration options can be opmitted.
+Any of the configuration options can be omitted.

 ### Window configuration